OnoNguyen/EthereumTransactionSearch/README.md

-# BTC markets - Transaction solution
+# BTC markets - Transaction Query
+This solution aims to solve the read part of the Ethereum transactions, with patterns embedded in interfaces to help devs to be able to implement Infura functions/methods and transaction functions/methods in a more structured and easier way.
 ## Design

 #### Context Map: